PennockTech/fingerd/AttackSurface.md

 size of the data.
 If the list of users is known and static, then the size of the data returned would likely reveal which user was fingered via a reverse lookup table of size -> username.
 So in the presence of a known list of users, TLS would buy nothing.
-What TLS would offer is for the existence of users to be revealed to eavesdroppers.
+What TLS would offer is protection against disclosing names of users to eavesdroppers.

 If this is a concern, [RFC742][] service should not be used or such users should not expose data for use via [RFC742][]; we support the `.nofinger` file